 This hedgehog was lucky:

-An injured hedgehog was cared for by the OWL- AND BIRDS OF PREY STATION Haringsee (EGS Haringsee site in German) team - he was very lucky to have been saved, but the burns from a fire are clearly visible!
+This little guy was injured in an Easter bonfire.
+The hedgehog was taken straight to the OWL AND BIRDS OF PREY STATION Haringsee, where a specialised team took care of him - he was very lucky to have been saved, but the burns from a fire are clearly visible and will impact him for life.

 For your own garden we recommend to avoid burning leaves and pruning - instead you should use this for composting.